avidity/weekly-ai-bot/hackday-project-plan.md

       "title": "Improve authentication flow",
-      "description": "Refactor login logic and fix token expiration bug.", "commits": ["Add JWT helper", "Refactor login route", "Fix token refresh issue"], "files_changed": ["auth.js", "routes/login.js", "tests/auth.test.js"]
+      "description": "Refactor login logic and fix token expiration bug.", "commits": ["Add JWT helper", "Refactor login route", "Fix token refresh issue"], "files_changed": ["auth.js", "routes/login.js", "tests/auth.test.js"],
+      "task": {
+        "taskNumber": 123,
+        "title": "As a user, I want to log in securely", "description": "The current login flow is insecure and needs to be updated."
+      }
     },
     {
       "title": "Fix caching issue",
-      "description": "Add cache invalidation for user profiles.", "commits": ["Add cache invalidation", "Update user profile tests"], "files_changed": ["cache.js", "tests/user.test.js"]
+      "description": "Add cache invalidation for user profiles.", "commits": ["Add cache invalidation", "Update user profile tests"], "files_changed": ["cache.js", "tests/user.test.js"],
+      "task": null
     }
   ]
 }
 ```

 **Expected Output:**
+> ✨ **Authentication and Caching Refinements**
+> *This week, we overhauled the authentication flow for better security and fixed a key caching bug.*
+>
+> 🎯 **Goal**
+> The primary objective was to enhance system reliability by improving the login process and resolving a user profile caching issue.
+>
+> 🚀 **What's New**
-> This week’s update: The authentication flow was refactored for cleaner token management and better reliability.
-A new JWT helper was added and login routes were simplified.
-Additionally, a caching issue for user profiles was resolved by implementing cache invalidation.
+> - The authentication flow was refactored for cleaner token management and better reliability.
+> - A new JWT helper was added and login routes were simplified.
+> - A caching issue for user profiles was resolved by implementing cache invalidation.
+>
+> 📈 **Impact**
+> These changes improve the security and performance of the application, leading to a better user experience.
+>
+> 🔗 **Details**
+> - PR #1: Improve authentication flow
+> - PR #2: Fix caching issue

 ---